 For my students, click here (PDF) to see how your academic lineage traces back to Helmholtz and others.

 Color Perception: Our research on topics in color perception addresses several inter-related areas such as chromatic adaptation, observer metamerism, color-appearance scales, color-appearance modeling,and high-dynamic-range (HDR)imaging.
 One focus of this research has been the ongoing development and psychophysical testing of color and image appearance models for both a fundamental understanding of perception and for a variety of applications such as image/video quality and HDR rendering.
-Our work on fundamental aspects of color science is aimed at building a better understanding of individual differences in color perception to both develop improved perceptual experiences and promote energy-saving technologies such as solid-state lighting and efficient image displays.
-More recent interests also include the perceptual experiences of other species and our ecological impact upon them, an area sometimes referred to as sensory ecology and the colorimetric measurement, and sensory evaluation, of wine, especially from our wonderful Finger Lakes AVA of New York state.
-I am currently creating a book dedicated to the colors of tree leaves through a growing season.
+Our work on fundamental aspects of color science is aimed at building a better understanding of individual differences in color perception.
+More recent interests also include the colorimetric measurement, and sensory, evaluation of wine, especially from our wonderful Finger Lakes AVA of New York state.
+I am currently creating a book on the colors of tree leaves through a growing season.

 Pet projects include the Color Curiosity Shop, the 3rd edition of Color Appearance Models, and helping with the Handbook of Color Psychology; please check them out.
+I am currently working on a book about the colors of leaves through a season and their relation to the Munsell system and the works of Henry David Thoreau.
+Look for it from RIT Press in 2023.
+Also, there will be a 4th Edition of Color Appearance Models appearing in 2025 or so.
 You can also download a PDF of my CV if you find yourself that intrigued.

 - Email: firstname.lastname@example.org